 The pendulum of human history perpetually oscillates between iron-fisted tyranny and self-consuming anarchy, futilely pursuing the modern mirages of either soulless utopian structures or absolute personal autonomy.
 The axis upon which that pendulum climaxes and nadirs is distinguished by human determinism of good and evil, even questioning whether those concepts exist.

-But is there a hidden force that intervenes to not only mitigate the velocity towards those extremes, evidenced by the vitriol and tone deafness of the national multi-issue screaming match in which we find ourselves, but to actually shift the axis altogether and arrest the pendulum in mid-stroke so as to point towards a good and evil independent of human definition?
+But is there a hidden force that intervenes to not only mitigate the velocity towards those extremes, which are evidenced by the vitriol and tone deafness of the national multi-issue screaming match in which we find ourselves, but to actually shift the axis altogether and arrest the pendulum in mid-stroke so as to point towards a good and evil independent of human definition?

 What, if any, is the transcendent force acting on the human soul, compelling it to accept personal responsibility for not only one’s own survival and well-being but for that of neighbors?